APEX TECH 2026: Building a Unified Digital Ecosystem Across the Connected Cabin

 From the wireless IFE side, Clark noted passenger behavior already points toward greater flexibility.
 Bluebox sees “traditional content, but also lots of short form,” including “curated YouTube videos.”
 He explained that airlines need solutions that adapt to different fleet types and upgrade cycles.
 Bluebox’s strategy focuses on portability.
 “We abstract the software from the hardware,” he said, so airlines can move capabilities to different platforms and “evolve with the demand.”

 Norris said some airlines are preparing for that pace by building internal digital capability.
-“They have large digital teams,” he said, and they are building the infrastructure to support faster iteration, including tools like “a virtual aircraft,” the ability to “do A/B testing,” and the ability to “launch it live on a plane.”
+“They have large digital teams,” he said, and they are building the infrastructure to support faster iteration, including tools like “a virtual aircraft,” the ability to “do A/B testing,” and to “launch it live on a plane.”

-Data, AI, and the Push Toward Personalization
+Data, AI, and the Push for Personalization

 He questioned why software release cycles in aviation remain so heavy compared with other regulated sectors.
 “Why is it we need to go through a very rigorous test… that takes potentially six weeks when others in financial, medical, and other well regulated industries can publish software in a few minutes?” he asked.
 “We don’t need to be different.”

-Seatback, Wireless, and the Case for a Harmonized Digital Experience
+The Case for a Harmonized Digital Experience

 The panel then shifted to the topic of seatback screens and wireless IFE.
 Speakers described a future where both coexist, with the digital platform serving as the unifying layer.

 Norris backed the idea that airlines still need an anchor touchpoint onboard.
 “Seatback is not going anywhere,” he said, calling it “the digital anchor for the airline,” especially if the airline wants to “monetize or provide really good services.”
-He also argued the experience is becoming “multi screen,” and that you cannot have that without an embedded screen.
+He also argued the experience is becoming “multi-screen,” and that you cannot have that without an embedded screen.

 Asmar tied that trend to aircraft missions and fleet reality.
-With longer-range narrowbodies like the A321XLR entering service, airlines want widebody-style engagement.
-“Airlines want to have an engagement experience, and we’re seeing it now with the reimagining of narrowbody aircraft,” he said.
+With longer-range narrowbodies like the A321XLR entering service, airlines want wide-body-style engagement.
+“Airlines want to have an engagement experience, and we’re seeing it now with the reimagining of narrow-body aircraft,” he said.
 “What we can all work on as an industry is moving digital platforms faster and faster,” he said, whether the touchpoint is wireless, seatback, or the airline’s own app.

 Clark’s perspective from the retrofit market highlighted operational realities.
 Bluebox can “drop it in” to “create a digital network,” and layer services like IFE and retail on top.
 He noted that airlines cannot refit every aircraft at once, and passengers notice inconsistencies.
 A consistent software layer helps reduce that gap.